August 4, 2021, by indybamra1

 But what about COVID?

 I entered this programme, not only in the middle of a global pandemic but right at the start of another lockdown.
-Therefore – it felt like I had a very little community and very little guidance.
+Therefore – it felt like I had very little community and very little guidance.

 But this wasn’t further from the truth!
 To anyone worried about starting doctoral study under these circumstances, let me be the proof that it’s not impossible to gain exactly what you need – it just takes a different approach.

-It does require a little more creativity, a little more proactiveness on your part to insert yourself into conversation and meetings, etc. It takes “independent study and research” to a whole new level.
+It does require a little more creativity, be more proactive on your part to insert yourself into conversation and meetings, etc. It takes “independent study and research” to a whole new level.
 But on the other hand, that’s what being an academic researcher is all about – learning to manage your time and go after opportunities on your own, sometimes even creating your own opportunities!
 The University has a plethora of resources for postgraduate researchers – it just takes a little digging to find exactly what suits your needs.

 The community here is active, engaged, and welcoming – so don’t shy away!